zkorum/legal/README.md

 - A machine learning algorithm will be used locally in AWS for each conversation
 - This algorithm will create cluster representation, and these results are stored in our database
 - the app will represent these clusters
-- the local LLM is used to label each cluster and create AI summary.
+- the LLM is used to label each cluster and create AI summary.
 The result is stored in our database.
 - users can locally navigate the cluster of opinions
 - no data is shared outside our own infra

 Topics:
-- the local LLM is used to associate topics to each conversations
+- the LLM is used to associate topics to each conversations
 - no data is shared outside our own infra

 - We will cross data from multiple conversations to gather more insights.
 It includes for each user, to infer a profile based on the user account data across multiple conversations.
 This is done locally in our own infra